source-pot/php-opcache/README.md

 The preloading file.
 This file just reads a list of other files and imports each one using the `opcache_compile_file` function.
 This compiles the files into bytecode and loads that in memory.
 It doesn't execute anything in the files (so side-effects shouldn't be possible).

-`src/config.php`

-An example Config class with constant members.
-As they are `const`, they cannot use environment variables, they must be fixed strings.

 `src/vendor/SourcePot/Database.php`

 An example Datbase singleton class.
 Simply connects to the database when requested and uses the Config classes members for connection parameters.